madroxdupe42/peacefulscience.org/content/articles/zachary-ardern-resurrection-and-reality.md

 description: An evolutionary biologist confesses that Jesus rose from the dead.
 The message of the Resurrection was early, persuasive, and transformative.
 headerimage:
   src: /img/2019/02/zach_2018_crop.jpg
-title: "Zachary Ardern: Resurrection and Reality"
+title: "Resurrection and Reality"
 ---

-*It is my pleasure to present this confession from Dr.* [*Zachary Ardern*](https://zacharyardern.com/), *a postdoctoral fellow in evolutionary biology.
+It is my pleasure to present this confession from Dr.* [*Zachary Ardern*](https://zacharyardern.com/), *a postdoctoral fellow in evolutionary biology.
 Ardern studies the evolution of bacteria, hoping to understand more about how novel proteins and functions arise.
-He muses about [evolution and theology](https://capturingchristianity.com/was-the-genesis-of-humanity-through-evolution/) too.*
+He muses about [evolution and theology](https://capturingchristianity.com/was-the-genesis-of-humanity-through-evolution/) too.
+{.editor-note}

 I am a confessing scientist.
 I trust in Jesus Christ as Lord and believe in his bodily Resurrection from the dead.
 I am also a scientist; a postdoc researching evolutionary genomics.
+{.dropcap}

 I came to believe because I became personally convinced that the God of the Bible is real and that Jesus is alive.
 As a teenager, I received a personal call to trust Jesus, combined with testimony to God's reality, and I simply responded to it.
 Today, more than a decade of study and debate later, I believe primarily because I accept the testimony of the first followers of Jesus.
 Some background beliefs; however, are important too.
 I bring to the question of the Resurrection the prior beliefs that it is reasonable to believe that God exists and that Jesus fulfills the Hebrew Scriptures.
 To complement this overview I link below some of the key sources I've recently found useful.